alikerr/alikerr.github.io/content/english/ood/_index.md

 As with regular SLURM jobs, it is important to specify SLURM partitions for them to start faster.
 Perhaps the __test__ partition for Desktop is the best place to start interactive Desktop jobs, so it is hardcoded in the Simplified Desktop item.

+The following links are added to OOD:

+> - From the menu __Jobs__, there is a link __Grex SLURM Queues State__ that shows a summary of running and pending jobs.
+It runs a modified version of the script **grex-summarize-queue** that is accessible from any login node.

+> - From the menu __Clusters__, there is a link __Grex SLURM Node State__ to get a summary of allocated and idle nodes by partition.
+The same information can be accessed from any login node by running a custom script:__slurm-nodes-state__

 ---

 <!-- {{< treeview display="tree" />}} -->